Bluejuice

 Bluejuice was an Australian band based in Sydney, active between 2000 and 2014.
-The group's final line-up consisted of lead vocalist Jake Stone, backing vocalist Stavros Yiannoukas, bassist Jamie Cibej and drummer James Hauptmann.
-The band released three studio albums Problems, Head of the Hawk and Company as well as a greatest hits album in 2014.
+The group's final line-up consisted of co-lead vocalists Jake Stone and Stavros Yiannoukas, bassist Jamie Cibej, and drummer James Hauptmann.
+The band released three studio albums Problems, Head of the Hawk, and Company, as well as a greatest hits album in 2014.

 History

 2000–2006: Career beginning and EPs

 In 2003, the band released their debut extended play Zebraaazz.
 In 2003, the band won the Musicoz Australian Independent Music Award, which aims to promote and encourage artists from the independent music community.

 In 2005, a second extended play titled, The Good Luck Pig was released.

 2007–2008: Problems

-Bluejuice released their debut studio album Problems in 2007.
+Bluejuice released their debut studio album Problems in August 2007.
 Problems was well received by Rolling Stone magazine in Australia, which awarded the album a four out of five rating.

-The band's first single, "Vitriol", enjoyed airplay on the Australian national radio network Triple J, being the second most popular track in 2007 and ultimately reaching No. 11 in the annual Triple J Hottest 100 countdown in 2007.
+The band's single, "Vitriol", enjoyed airplay on the Australian national radio network Triple J, being the second most popular track in 2007 and ultimately reaching No. 11 in the Triple J Hottest 100, 2007.
 "Vitriol" ranked number 67 in the Australian Rolling Stone Magazine's 100 Best songs of 2007.
-The video clip for "Vitriol" won best clip at Sunscreen Video Awards in 2007.
-The album spawned two further singles; "The Reductionist" and "Phantom Boogie".
+The video clip for "Vitriol" won best clip at Sunscreen Video Awards in 2007..